 ‣ Then, still on the same page, click on “Shell Fork Bomb Protection” in the left menu.
 Make sure the protection is Disabled:

-‣ In my screenshot, php70-php-iconv is not installed, so I will click on the grey button at the right, to make it blue.
+‣ If a PHP extension is not installed (ex: iconv), then you have to click on the grey button at the right, to make it blue.
 Once you have reviewed all of the PHP Extensions (in my screenshot, 52 extensions, 5 pages), click on “Review” in the left menu > >

 ‣ Now, we are going to deactivate AutoSSL for our domain.
 Search for “AutoSSL” in the search field, then click on the “Manage Users” section.
 Search for your domain, then click on “Disable AutoSSL”: